culturecreates/capacoa-artsdata-usermeta/README.md

 # capacoa-artsdata-usermeta

-This is a Wordpress plugin that adds additional fields to the WP REST User API so CAPACOA member organizations can be uploaded to Artsdata.
+This is a Wordpress plugin that adds additional fields to [CAPACOA's WP REST User API](https://www.capacoa.ca/wp-json/wp/v2/users) so CAPACOA member organizations can be uploaded to Artsdata.

 This plugin is for CAPACOA only.